Table of Contents

 This is a temporary solution but will help to deal with poop in the crate.

-But pee pads are still helpful in absorbing the feces and even locking in the smell.
+They're primarily designed for dog urine but are still helpful in absorbing the feces and even locking in the smell.

 Pet Diapers